normanmaurer/blog.normanmaurer.me/presentations.md

 ## Presentations

-As part of my Job at [Red Hat](http://www.redhat.com) I'm sometimes gives presentations on various topics.
+As part of my Job at [Red Hat](http://www.redhat.com) I'm sometimes give presentations on various topics.
 Mostly on things related to the projects I'm working on like [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 Here you find various of those.
 This list is currently not complete but I will try to complete it over the time.